harrygturner/AccessAbled-frontend/README.md

 - [Geocoder](https://developers.google.com/maps/documentation/geocoding/intro)
 - [ENV](https://github.com/motdotla/dotenv)

-## Features
+## Project Requirements

-What makes your project stand out?
+- :ballot_box_with_check: Auth
+- :ballot_box_with_check: Tests
+- :ballot_box_with_check: Interacting with a complex API
+- :ballot_box_with_check: Redux
+- :ballot_box_with_check: Custom CSS
+- :ballot_box_with_check: One significant refactor

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites